laaksomavrick/devblog/content/blog/speed-up-npm-workspace-docker-multistage-builds-for-lambda/index.md

  => => writing image sha256:716193841c31688bfd4a4b08f81735accb2d5f047c9d33fd1d31461b935ecfe4                                                   0.0s
 ```

-Devs are happiest when they're working and not waiting, so I considered this a win for our team health and for our productivity.
+Devs are happiest when they're working and not waiting, so I considered this a win for our team's health and for our productivity.
-If you're suffering from slow builds, I invite you to examine your Dockerfiles and to think about how to order the instructions to optimize for caching slow steps.
+If you're suffering from slow builds, I invite you to examine your Dockerfiles and think about how to order the instructions to optimize for caching slow steps.